Apostolic exhortation

 An apostolic exhortation is a magisterial document written by the pope.
-It is considered third in importance, after apostolic constitutions and encyclicals.
+Some experts regard it as third in importance among papal documents, after apostolic constitutions and encyclicals.
 Exhortations generally encourage a particular virtue or activity.
 Apostolic exhortations are frequently issued following a Synod of Bishops, in which case they are known as post-synodal apostolic exhortations.
 They do not define Church doctrine and are not considered legislative.